planety/prologue/docs/deployment.md

 }
 ```

+Note that the file assumes there will be a `fullchain.pem` and `privkey.pem`, which you currently have on your server (e.g. `/etc/letsencrypt/live`).
+We will make these certificates accessible by creating the `/cert/live` directories inside the docker image and mounting the certificate directory to that folder when creating a container via [docker volumes](https://docs.docker.com/storage/volumes/).

-Store your nginx.conf file locally in `./buildFiles/nginx.conf`.
+For now though, store your nginx.conf file locally in `./buildFiles/nginx.conf`.

 ### Provide a startup script for your docker container
 For convenience reasons, we want our nginx server and prologue server to automatically start when we start the docker container.